 - Having bleeding disorder

-- Having infection in kidney, urinary tract, or having kidney cancer.
+- Having an infection in kidney, urinary tract, or having kidney cancer.

-- Having abnormal structure or function of kidney.
+- Having abnormal structure or function of the kidney.

 HOW KIDNEY URETERAL STONE CAN BE PREVENTED?